There are a million reasons why I recommend you should start a blog, but not many want to talk about the much more

 I can be telling the truth, or I could be mistaken.

-But with the fact that 99% of all blogs failed in 2018 and will not drop in 2020, you can see that not many will ever succeed in such an industry.
+But with the fact that 99% of all blogs failed in 2018 and will not drop in the next few years, you can see that not many will ever succeed in such an industry.

 These are just the facts and one that will never go up as long as future bloggers fail to realize where they’re going wrong.

 With those simple numbers, you can see that almost every single blog created is destined to fail.

 Things don’t always have to be that way, and I don’t think they should.